vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 or collaborator, Tandu, there remains no difficulty in explaining the colophon at the end of the last chapter of the Bharata Sūtra in the Kāvyamālā edition, “Nandibharata".
 It may mean Bharata instructed by Nandi.

-(Nandyupadişto Bharataḥ-Nandi Bharatah;
+(Nandyupadiṣto Bharataḥ-Nandi Bharatah;

 “Sākapārthivādinām siddhaye uttarapadalopasyopa sankhyānam.')
 Similarly the colophon of the MS. No. 13009 noticed in the Madras Catalogue, referred to above, can also be easily explained.

 KOHALA.
 That he is an ancient authority on dramaturgy, nobody doubts.
 That he wrote some works on that subject is made abundantly clear by Abhinava (consult A. Bh., PP. 25, 48, 173, 182, 266, 272) Many other later writers also frequently refer to him and quote from his works.
 That he had established his reputation as an authority on dramaturgy so as to be referred to by Bharata himself is also made clear by Abhinava in A. Bh.
 For, according to his statement on page 266, the 10th verse of the 6th chapter of the Natya Sāstra contains the opinion of Kohala and not that of Bharata on the question of the number of the essential constituents of Nātya, because the Nātya Sāstra states the views of Kohala also on some important points.
-Further, at some places, according to Abhinava's interpreta tion, Bharata rejects the view of Kohala, as for instance, in regard to the nature of Suşira, as the following comment on Bharata's verse "Suşiro varsa eva ca" clearly shows :
+Further, at some places, according to Abhinava's interpreta tion, Bharata rejects the view of Kohala, as for instance, in regard to the nature of Suṣira, as the following comment on Bharata's verse "Suṣiro varsa eva ca" clearly shows :

 «Evakārah Kohalādivyudāsāya" .
 How can the acceptance of some views of Kohala and rejection of others by Bharata be possible but for their contemporaneity ?